 News Release| Honors Convocation; Cal State L.A.

-Raytheon chief information officer to keynote CSULA’s 50th annual Honors Convocation
+Presidential honoree to keynote CSULA’s 52nd annual Honors Convocation

-Los Angeles, CA – Emanuel Brady Jr., vice president for information technology and chief information officer at Raytheon Company’s Space and Airborne Systems (SAS), will return to his alma mater Friday, April 29, to deliver the keynote at Cal State L.A.’s 50th annual Honors Convocation.
+Los Angeles, CA – Alejandro (Alex) Briseño, a recipient of the 2012 Presidential Early Career Award for Scientists and Engineers, will return to his alma mater Friday, April 26, to deliver the keynote at Cal State L.A.’s 52nd annual Honors Convocation.

-The celebratory event will acknowledge the stellar academic achievements of about 4,000 students, including those on the Dean’s Lists.
+The celebratory event will acknowledge the stellar academic achievements of 3,500 students, including those on the Dean’s Lists.
 The ceremony begins at 7 p.m. in the Eagles Nest Gymnasium.

 For further details on the University Honors Convocation, call the Cal State L.A.
 Academic Affairs office at (323) 343-3808.

-What: 50th Honors Convocation at Cal State L.A., a tradition highlighting
+52nd Honors Convocation at Cal State L.A., a tradition highlighting student achievements.

 # # #

 Working for California since 1947: The 175-acre hilltop campus of California State University, Los Angeles is at the heart of a major metropolitan city, just five miles from Los Angeles’ civic and cultural center.
-More than 20,000 students and 215,000 alumni—with a wide variety of interests, ages and backgrounds—reflect the city’s dynamic mix of populations.
+More than 20,000 students and 225,000 alumni—with a wide variety of interests, ages and backgrounds—reflect the city’s dynamic mix of populations.
 Six Colleges offer nationally recognized science, arts, business, criminal justice, engineering, nursing, education and humanities programs, among others, led by an award-winning faculty.
-Cal State L.A. is home to the critically-acclaimed Luckman Jazz Orchestra and to a unique university center for gifted students as young as 12.
-Programs that provide exciting enrichment opportunities to students and community include an NEH- and Rockefeller-supported humanities center; a NASA-funded center for space research; and a growing forensic science program, housed in the Hertzberg-Davis Forensic Science Center. www.calstatela.edu
+Cal State L.A. is home to the critically-acclaimed Luckman Jazz Orchestra and to the Honors College for high-achieving students.
+Programs that provide exciting enrichment opportunities to students and community include an NEH-supported humanities center; a NASA-funded center for space research; and a growing forensic science program, housed in the Hertzberg-Davis Forensic Science Center. www.calstatela.edu